 But our favorite part is definitely the (permanent) Globeology exhibit!
 When you enter the museum, you walk to the second floor which takes you to a multi-story walk-through exhibit.
 The beginning starts with Science on a Sphere, a large globe showing views from space (including lights at night, heat sources, etc).

 The website includes teacher/leader guides, but the kids loved the scavenger hunt option provided by the museum.
 Laminated cards are available at the beginning of the exhibit to use on your walk through the landscapes, but we also did our own version of "Guess what I found?"
 The panda hiding in the bamboo is my personal favorite.

-A new exciting exhibit opening on November 1, 2014.
+A new exciting exhibit opens on November 1, 2014--Lego Travel Adventure!
 Students will plan a voyage that encourages them to think geographically and apply physical science in building and testing LEGO transportation models.
 They'll work together to determine how to get over land, over water, and through the air.
 After designing and building, they'll test, revise, and share results.

 Want to check one of these out?
 Right now, we have a coupon for our readers for $1 each admission to the museum.
 Just click here for the coupon!

 Disclosure: This post was written as a part of my ongoing relationship with US Family Guide.
 Our family received tickets to Wildlife Experience in appreciation for this post, all opinions are my own.